Skip to main content

 Step 3 — Pick how to get the code

-You have three ways to get the code on your computer.
+You have two ways to get the code on your computer.
 Pick whichever matches how you work.

-Option B — Clone + push to a new repo
+Option A — Clone + push to a new repo

 # 1. Clone the private repo locally